KibuKuhn/myfavorites/README.md

 * Create a new favorite manually with CTRL+F

 # What is this?
-Drag & drop your files, folders and web links into myfavorites.
+Drag & drop your files, folders and web links into MyFavorites.
 They are then presented in a list from where you can access them easliy.
-Although myfavorites is a Java 11 application, it's built and tested mainly for Linux.
+Although MyFavorites is a Java 11 application, it's built and tested mainly for Linux.
 See Wiki for a brief manual.
-When started myfavorites displays a small icon in the system tray from where you can access it.
+When started MyFavorites displays a small icon in the system tray from where you can access it.
-Spported languages are english, german.
+Supported languages are english, german.

+# How to build
+* Download project into a folder of your choice
+* Open a terminal in this folder and invoke mvnw install or mvnw.cmd install resp.

 # Issues
-* When started automatically the tray icon may not be visible.
-This is because the system tray is not yet up to support Java.
-See error log.
-You can start myfavorites with -Ddelay=&lt;your-delay-in-millis&gt;.
-Try 5000 millis if you get this problem.
+* MyFavorites waits max.
+5 seconds until thr system tray is ready.
-* Currently myfavoriites expects the system tray on top of the screen.
+* Currently, MyFavorites expects the system tray on top of the screen.

 System tray